top of page

 Method

 1. Bring a small saucepan of water to the boil.
-Add in the broad beans and cook for 2 minutes from frozen or 30 seconds from fresh.
-In the meantime, prepare a clean bowl of very cold water (add ice if you have it).
-Drain the broad beans using a colander and then put them in the bowl of very cold water, leaving them to one side whilst you prepare the peas.
+Add in the broad beans and cook for 2 mins from frozen or 30 secs from fresh.
+Prepare a clean bowl of cold water (add ice if you have it).
+Drain the broad beans into a colander and put them in the bowl of very cold water, leaving them to one side whilst you prepare the peas.

-2. Put the frozen peas into the empty colander and run them under cold water for a few minutes, this will quickly defrost them whilst keeping their firm texture rather than boiling them which can make them mushy.
+2. Put the frozen peas into the empty colander and run them under cold water for a few minutes, this will quickly defrost them.

 3. Use your fingers to squeeze and peel the outer velvety jacket from the broad beans, revealing a bright green inner bean.
-The cold water will help soften their outer jacket to make this easier.
 Discard the jacket and put the podded broad beans in the colander with the peas.

-4. Repeat until all the broad beans are podded (this takes about 10 minutes but it's a great time to listen to music, podcasts, audiobooks etc..!).
+4. Repeat until all the broad beans are podded (this takes about 10 minutes).

 5. Once the broad beans have all been podded and added in with the peas, shake the colander to drain any excess water and then tip them both into a large mixing bowl.
 Add in the lemon zest and juice, 2 tbsps of olive oil and a generous pinch of salt.
 Use a fork or potato masher to very roughly mash the mixture.
 Tear in the fresh mint leaves and crumble in the feta, stir once or twice with a spoon to mix.
 Season to taste, adding more salt if necessary.

-6. Toast your sliced bread until golden and peel your whole garlic cloves.
-As soon as the toast is ready and whilst it's still warm, rub a whole clove of garlic over each slice.
-Plate the toast and use a spoon to pile on the pea and board bean mash.
+6. Serve on toasted bread, rub a whole clove of garlic over each slice, then spoon on the pea and board bean mash.
 Garnish with extra mint leaves, a handful of peashoots, a drizzle of olive oil and freshly cracked black pepper.
 Finish with a pinch of chilli flakes for a touch of heat, if you like.

 Nutritional Information